 Change Microsoft Excel Default Settings for a better experience

-If the default settings of do not match the style in which you work, you can change some options to fix them.
+If the default settings of Microsoft Excel do not match the style in which you work, you can change some options to fix them.
 Changing those settings every time you start a new worksheet may be inefficient if done frequently.

 You can customize all new worksheets to fit automatically your work style by changing some variables.